jpillora/chisel/README.md

 ### Security

-**Beware** The `key` option derives the keys and initialization vectors and is currently susceptible to a sustained targeted attack, this risk will be lessened when the switch SSH is complete.

-It's recommended to use TLS to secure your traffic, which can only be done by hosting your chisel server behind a TLS terminating proxy (like Heroku's router).
-In the future, the server will allow your to pass in TLS credentials and make use of Go's TLS (HTTPS) server.
+Encryption is enabled by default, when you start up a chisel server, it will generate an in-memory ECC public/private key pair.
+The public key fingerprint will be displayed as the server starts.
+Instead of always generating a random key, the server may optionally specify a key seed, using the `--key`, which will be used to seed the key generation.
+When clients connect, they will also display the server's public key fingerprint.
+The client can force a particular fingerprint using the `--fingerprint` option.
+See the `--help` above for more information.

+### Authentication

+Using the `--authfile` option, the server may optionally provide a `user.json` configuration file to create a list of accepted users.
+The client then authenticates using the `--auth` option.
+See [users.json](example/users.json) for an example authentication configuration file.
+See the `--help` above for more information.

+Internally, this is done using the *Password* authentication method provided by SSH.
+Learn more about `crypto/ssh` here http://blog.gopheracademy.com/go-and-ssh/.

 ### Performance

 With [crowbar](https://github.com/q3k/crowbar), a connection is tunnelled by repeatedly querying the server with updates.
 This results in a large amount of HTTP and TCP connection overhead.
-Chisel overcomes this using WebSockets combined with [Yamux](https://github.com/hashicorp/yamux) to create hundreds of SDPY/HTTP2 like logical connections, resulting in **one** TCP connection per client.
+Chisel overcomes this using WebSockets combined with [crypto/ssh](https://golang.org/x/crypto/ssh) to create hundreds of logical connections, resulting in **one** TCP connection per client.

 In this simple benchmark, we have: